 SIPA in partnership with the Cyber Conflict Studies Association hosted the annual Bridging the Gap workshop.
-This year’s event continued to bring together academic and practitioners over an array of topic in cyber conflict including societal response to cyber attacks, covert action in cyberspace, and persistent engagement.
+This year’s event continued to bring together academics and practitioners over an array of topics in cyber conflict including societal response to cyber attacks, covert action in cyberspace, and persistent engagement.
 The event also saw Lt.
 Gen (retd.)
 Vincent Stewart in a keynote discussion.

 NYC Cyber 9/12 Strategy Challenge